How to Replace Spark Plugs in Your Car

 Do it Yourself or Take it to a Pro?

 The answer depends on the type of engine in your vehicle.
-Some V-6 models require removing portions of the intake manifold to replace the park plugs.
+Some V-6 models require removing portions of the intake manifold to replace the spark plugs.
 If you’re not comfortable with that, take your vehicle to a pro.
 But if your engine affords easy access to the rear bank, you can probably do the job yourself.
 Just be sure you gap the spark plugs properly and use a torque wrench.

 The tools shown are available at online suppliers and auto parts stores.
 While you’re there, ask the clerk for the spark plug gap and torque specifications for your vehicle.
 And buy a small packet of dielectric grease.
 It's also important to ask about spark plug replacement cost before making an appointment.